needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 #### `PrefabType` details

-To change which versions of a Ghost Prefab a component is available on, use `PrefabType` in a `GhostComponentAttribute` on the component. `PrefabType` can be on of the these types:
+To change which versions of a ghost prefab a component is available on, use `PrefabType` in a `GhostComponentAttribute` on the component. `PrefabType` can be on of the these types:

 * `InterpolatedClient` - the component is only available on clients, and only when the ghost is interpolated.
 * `PredictedClient` - the component is only available on clients, and only when the ghost is predicted.